Medically reviewed by Drugs.com. Last updated on Dec 16, 2020.

 - STELARA® is intended for use under the guidance and supervision of a physician.
 STELARA® should only be administered to patients who will be closely monitored and have regular follow-up visits with a physician.
 The appropriate dose should be determined by a healthcare provider using the patient's current weight at the time of dosing.
 In pediatric patients, it is recommended that STELARA® be administered by a healthcare provider.
 If a physician determines that it is appropriate, a patient may self-inject or a caregiver may inject STELARA® after proper training in subcutaneous injection technique.
 Patients should be instructed to follow the directions provided in the Medication Guide [see Medication Guide].

 - The needle cover on the prefilled syringe contains dry natural rubber (a derivative of latex).
 The needle cover should not be handled by persons sensitive to latex.

 - Prior to administration, visually inspect STELARA® for particulate matter and discoloration.
-STELARA® is clear, colorless to light yellow and may contain a few small translucent or white particles.
+STELARA® is a colorless to light yellow solution and may contain a few small translucent or white particles.
 Do not use STELARA® if it is discolored or cloudy, or if other particulate matter is present.
 STELARA® does not contain preservatives; therefore, discard any unused product remaining in the vial and/or syringe.

 Instructions for Administration of STELARA® Prefilled Syringes Equipped with Needle Safety Guard